StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/relations.md

 ## Relations when merging

-Relations are retained when merging components; this allows you to create a parent component, create a child component for this parent and then merge that child component with an existing component.
-This will then create a relationship between the pre-existing component that the child component merged with and the parent component.
-For example, here we have the three components as described above:
+Relations are retained when merging components.

+For example, if you create a parent component and a child component for parent, when the child component is merged with an existing component:

+* a relationship will be created between the pre-existing component that the child component merged with and the parent component.

 ![Topology Perspective - OTEL Components and Pre-Existing Components](../../../../.gitbook/assets/v51_otel_scenario_pre-existing_components.png)

-If we then merge our middle component `Service Name: Child Component` with the existing healthy Lambda component `otel-example-custom-instrumentation-dev-create-custom-component` in the bottom right corner:
+If the middle component `Service Name: Child Component` is then merged with the existing healthy Lambda component `otel-example-custom-instrumentation-dev-create-custom-component` in the bottom right corner:

 * The middle component will disappear (merged with the Lambda component)
 * The Lambda component will have relations to the first and third components (inherited relation mappings from the middle component).